kun-ou-projects/alloy2vec/README.md

-# Unveiling 35 years of progress in metallic materials for extreme environments with word-embedding
+# Tracking 35 years of progress in metallic materials for extreme environments with word-embedding

 ## Overview